-Of the basic order of operations, exponents can be tricky to handle, especially when ACT test-makers deliberately try to confuse you.
+Of the basic order of operations, exponents can be tricky to handle, especially when ACT test-makers deliberately try to confuse you on ACT Math.
 It is very important to get the hang of these because it lays the foundation for more advanced topics, such as logarithms and roots.

 The basics of exponents

 There are two parts to an exponent: the base and the value of the exponent itself.
 The base tells you what is being multiplied by itself, and the value of the exponent tells you how many times the base gets multiplied.

 For example, 54 is equivalent to 5*5*5*5.
 The 5 is the base, and the 4 is the exponent.
 Laid out like this, it is easy to see why exponents can be simplified.
 Since we are combining large amounts of the same numbers being multiplied together, we can easily group them.

 Most problems that have to do with exponents on the ACT test you on your ability to simplify correctly.
 Therefore, it is vital that you know the rules on how to combine exponents in order to turn complicated expressions into something more manageable.

 With careful practice and repetition, you won’t have to rely on memorizing rules.
 Instead, it’ll become almost second nature, allowing you to concentrate on deconstructing more difficult problems and concepts.

 In order to divide two terms containing the same base, subtract the exponents and keep the base.

 Multiplying Exponents With the Same Base

 In order to multiply two terms containing the same base, add the exponents and keep the base.